Aotea Utanganui - Museum of South Taranaki

 The Livingston Baker Archives and Reading Room are available for research and inquiries - bookings are essential so contact mueum staff (details below).

 Witness the magic which happens behind the scenes; where collection items are catalogued and stored for safe access when curating museum exhibitions.
 The museum team are available to conduct back-of-house tours through the archives and social history storeroom by appointment.
 Due to Health and Safety reasons, the large collection area through the glass doors is currently closed to the public.
-Contact the museum at email@example.com
+Click here to email the museum.

 Postal address:127 Egmont Street, Pātea, South Taranaki 4520